Business Insurance for Home Health Aides Agencies in NY

 What are the potential risks for New York's home healthcare providers?

-New York’s home healthcare providers provide excellent care to their patients.
+Home healthcare providers in New York provide excellent care to their patients.
 Working so closely with other people in their homes can pose unique risks.
 Insurance can help you to manage the most common risks that you might face.

-BizInsure is a website that helps home health agencies and aides find business insurance to cover the unique risks they face every day.
+BizInsure helps home health aides and agencies find business insurance to cover the unique risks they face every day.

 What are the home health care license requirements in New York?